engineyard/ey-docs/pages/appcloud-updates-october-2011.md

 October 10th, 2011

-Bundler 0.9 is no longer be supported on Engine Yard Cloud.
+Bundler 0.9 is no longer supported on Engine Yard Cloud.

 Please update your version of Bundler to 1.0 or later.